q-viper/q-viper.github.io/_posts/2020-02-25-building-ocr-for-devanagari-handwritten-character.md

 <!-- /wp:html -->

 <!-- wp:paragraph -->
 <p>OCR needs camera to work.
-So i used the OpenCv’s camera methods for doing realtime image capture.
-Here on above code, i wrote plenty of codes to do some interesting things.
+So I used the OpenCv’s camera methods for doing realtime image capture.
+Here on above code, I wrote plenty of codes to do some interesting things.
 The camera will show a rectangular box and we can actually manipulate its shape also.
 The portion of image lying inside the box will be sent to the recognition process.
-Here i used some keys like spacebar for capture image, enter key for relatime video, etc.</p>
+Here I used some keys like spacebar for capture image, enter key for relatime video, etc.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":4} -->